Scriptbash/Wispar/README.md

 <p align ="justify">
 Wispar uses Weblate to manage translations.
 You can find the hosted instance at <a href="https://hosted.weblate.org/engage/wispar/">https://hosted.weblate.org/engage/wispar/</a>

-A huge thank you to Weblate for hosting the translations for free :heart:
+A huge thank you to Weblate for hosting the translations for free :heart:.

 Translation status:
 </p>